 \subsection{Core Objectives and Desiderata}

-In the context of self-supervised graph representation learning, we argue that learning self-explainable node embeddings amounts to reconstructing the input graph in a human-interpretable fashion.
-Traditionally, dot-product models based on NMF~\cite{yang2013overlapping} and LPCA~\cite{chanpuriya2024exact} decompose the set of graph nodes into clusters, where each entry of the node embedding vector represents the strength of the participation of the node to a cluster.
-In this scenario, the dot-product of node embeddings becomes intuitively understandable, as it reflects the extent of shared community memberships between nodes--thereby providing a clear interpretation of edge likelihoods.
-This concept is also related to distance encoding methods~\cite{li2020distance, klemmer2023positional}, where a node feature $h_d(u)$ is expressed as a function of the node's proximity $\zeta(u, \mathcal{S}_d) = \mathrm{AGG}(\{\zeta(u, v), v \in \mathcal{S}_d \})$ to the \textit{anchor set} $\mathcal{S}_d \subset \mathcal{V}$, using an aggregation function $\mathrm{AGG}$.
-Typically, distance encodings are constructed by randomly sampling anchor sets~\cite{you2019position}, and used as augmented node features to enhance expressiveness and improve performance on downstream tasks.
+In the context of unsupervised graph representation learning, we argue that learning self-explainable node embeddings amounts to reconstructing the input graph in a human-interpretable fashion.
+Traditionally, dot-product models based on NMF~\citep{yang2013overlapping} and LPCA~\citep{chanpuriya2024exact} decompose the set of graph nodes into clusters, where each entry of the node embedding vector represents the strength of the participation of the node to a cluster.
+In this scenario, the dot-product of node embeddings becomes intuitively understandable, as it reflects the extent of shared community memberships between nodes, thereby providing a clear interpretation of edge likelihoods.
+This concept is also related to distance encoding methods~\citep{li2020distance, klemmer2023positional}, where a node feature $h_d(u)$ is expressed as a function of the node's proximity $\zeta(u, \mathcal{S}_d) = \mathrm{AGG}(\{\zeta(u, v), v \in \mathcal{S}_d \})$ to the \textit{anchor set} $\mathcal{S}_d \subset \mathcal{V}$, using specific aggregation functions $\mathrm{AGG}$.
+Typically, distance encodings are constructed by randomly sampling anchor sets~\citep{you2019position}, and used as augmented node features to enhance expressiveness and improve performance on downstream tasks.

-Inspired by this idea, our goal is to optimize self-supervised node embeddings encoded by a GNN function $\mathbf{h}: \mathcal{V} \rightarrow \mathbb{R}^K$ trained on the graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$, such that node features resemble non-random, structurally meaningful anchor sets, thus improving human-interpretability.
-To achieve this, we propose three key desiderata for learning general-purpose node representations: \emph{(i)} \textit{structural faithfulness} \emph{(ii)}, \textit{dimensional interpretability}, and \emph{(iii)} \textit{structural disentanglement}.
+Inspired by this idea, our goal is to optimize unsupervised node embeddings encoded by a GNN function $\mathbf{h}: \mathcal{V} \rightarrow \mathbb{R}^K$ trained on the graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$, such that node features resemble non-random, structurally meaningful anchor sets, thus improving human-interpretability.
+To achieve this, we propose three key desiderata for learning general-purpose node representations: \emph{(i)} \textit{connectivity preservation}, \emph{(ii)} \textit{dimensional interpretability}, and \emph{(iii)} \textit{structural disentanglement}.
 These desiderata serve as the foundational components of our approach, as detailed below.